wwwuxy/PVU/doc/paper_mind.md

 [13] Mallasén, D., Del Barrio, A. A., & Prieto-Matias, M. Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing[EB/OL]. arXiv preprint, 2023, May.
 [14] M. V. Arunkumar, S. G. Bhairathi, and H. G. Hayatnagarkar, “PERC: Posit Enhanced Rocket Chip,” in 4th Workshop on Computer Architecture Research with RISC-V (CARRV’20), 2020, p.
 8.
 [15] S. Tiwari, N. Gala, C. Rebeiro, and V. Kamakoti, “PERI: A Configurable Posit Enabled RISC-V Core,” ACM Transactions on Architecture and Code Optimization, vol. 18, no. 3, pp. 1–26, Jun.
 2021.
-[16] S. D. Ciocirlan, D. Loghin, L. Ramapantulu, N. Tapus, and Y. M. Teo, “The Accuracy and Efficiency ofPosit Arithmetic,” 2021, arXiv:2109.08225.
+[16] S. D. Ciocirlan, D. Loghin, L. Ramapantulu, N. Tapus, and Y. M. Teo, “The Accuracy and Efficiency of Posit Arithmetic,” 2021, arXiv:2109.08225.
 [17] M. Cococcioni, F. Rossi, E. Ruffaldi, and S. Saponara, “A Lightweight Posit Processing Unit for RISC-V Processors in Deep Neural Network Applications,” IEEE Transactions on Emerging Topics in Computing, no. 01, pp. 1–1, Oct.
 2021.
 [18] Li, Q., Fang, C., & Wang, Z. PDPU: An Open-Source Posit Dot-Product Unit for Deep Learning Applications.
 In _2023 IEEE International Symposium on Circuits and Systems (ISCAS)_, 2023.
 IEEE.